mumoshu/helm/docs/developers.md

 Pre-build images are already available in the official Kubernetes Helm GCR registry.

+### Custom tagging

+The resulting docker image is tagged `gcr.io/kubernets-helm/tiller:canary` by default.

+If you want to push it to your own docker repository, set `DOCKER_REGISTRY` and `IMAGE_PREFIX`.

+For DockerHub, run `DOCKER_REGISTRY= IMAGE_PREFIX=your-prefix make docker-build` to tag it with `your-registry/your-prefix:canary`.

+For other docker registries, run `DOCKER_REGISTRY=your-registry IMAGE_PREFIX=your-prefix make docker-build` to tag it with `your-registry/your-prefix:canary`.

 ## Running a Local Cluster

 For development, we highly recommend using the